New York World comic strips: History

 After Hogan's Alley, the World published a number of comic strips from the late 1890s until the paper's 1931 demise.
 The prolific cartoonist C. W. Kahles was responsible for numerous comic strips for the World.
 He is credited as the pioneer of daily comic strip continuity with his Clarence the Cop, which he drew for the World beginning in the latter 1890s.
 It introduced to newspapers the innovation of continuing a comic strip story in a day-to-day serial format, and is also considered to be the first police strip.
 Kahles' Sandy Highflyer, the Airship Man (1902–1904) is considered the first aviation comic strip.
 The cartoonist and comics historian Ernest McGee called Kahles the "hardest working cartoonist in history, having as many as eight Sunday comics running at one time (1905-1906) with no assistants to help him."

 Clare Victor Dwiggins joined the World in 1897.
 He created a wide variety of gag panels.
 In 1904, after winning $3,000 at the racetrack, cartoonist George McManus went to New York City and a job with the World, where he worked on several short-lived comic strips.
 One of them, The Newlyweds (later renamed Their Only Child) is considered one of the first comic strips to depict the lives of the typical American family.
+Gene Carr and Milt Gross were also notable for the number of their comic strips published and distributed by the World.